smikitky/chatgpt-md-translator/README.md

 ### Model (`MODEL_NAME`)

-Set it to one of the models accepted by the OpenAI API.
+Set this to one of the models accepted by the OpenAI API.
 Usually it's one of these:

 - `gpt-4` (`4`)
 - `gpt-4-32k` (`4large`)